nataliecardot/100-days-of-code/r2-log.md

 }
 ```
 * To use a conditional inside a render() function, it must be before the return statement.
 * The `this` keyword is often used in the body of component class declarations.
 The simple explanation of what it refers to is an instance of the component class (actually, this is almost always the case, but it could technically be something else).
-The more complex explanation is that it refers to the object on which this's enclosing method, in this case .render(), is called:
+The more complex explanation is that it refers to the object on which `this`'s enclosing method, in this case `render()`, is called:
 ```javascript
 class IceCreamGuy extends React.Component {
   get food() {